Kihumba/private-/Phase-B/Curriculum/09 - Growth Mindset/README.md

 **Skill Description**
 ----------
-The Fellow recognizes that skill deficits they have are not a limitation but an opportunity for growth.
+Aspiring Andelans recognize that skill deficits they have are not a limitation but an opportunity for growth.
 They demonstrates an eagerness and willingness to leverage on the resources around them in order to develop  holistically as a developer to take on tasks.

 **Output**
 ----------
-After attaining this skill, and as a demonstration of it, I will be able to create the following:
+After attaining this skill, and as a demonstration of it, I should be able to create the following:

-1. A blog post about your most challenging recent learning experience.
+1. A blog post about my most recent challenging learning experience.

 **Objectives**